-- prepare a digital corpus of textbooks (gei-digital.gei.de/viewer/) and publications of by the Göttingen-based scholar Johann Friedrich Blumenbach (1752–1840) (www.blumenbach-online.de) which will aid researchers in investigating the connections between knowledge production at university level and knowledge redistribution in primary and secondary education,
+- prepare a digital corpus of textbooks (gei-digital.gei.de/viewer/) and publications by the Göttingen-based scholar Johann Friedrich Blumenbach (1752–1840) (www.blumenbach-online.de) which will aid researchers in investigating the connections between knowledge production at university level and knowledge redistribution in primary and secondary education,

 - test and evaluate CLARIN-D tools in order to develop guidelines around quality requirements for historical sources.

-The cooperating institutions are:
+The cooperating institutions were:

 - Göttingen Academy of Sciences and Humanities (Akademie der Wissenschaften zu Göttingen)